philipl/pifs/README.md

 πfs is a revolutionary new file system that, instead of wasting space storing your data on your hard drive, stores your data in π!
 You'll never run out of space again - π holds every file that could possibly exist!
+They said 100% compression was impossible?
+You're looking at it!

 πfs is dead simple to build: